 David Hirsch: Really?

-Tom Couch: Skip and his wife, Gail, have been instrumental in helping to form Gigi’s Playhouse, a nationwide network of community centers that provide a positive atmosphere for families with special needs kids.
+Tom Couch: Skip and his wife, Gayle, have been instrumental in helping to form Gigi’s Playhouse, a nationwide network of community centers that provide a positive atmosphere for families with special needs kids.

-Skip Gianopulos: Having a voice of encouragement and a positive message that comes through, especially in those early days, is has been a critical part of Jesus’ Playhouse success.
+Skip Gianopulos: Having a voice of encouragement and a positive message that comes through, especially in those early days, has been a critical part of Gigi’s Playhouse success.

 David Hirsch: Being a father is very important to me.
 Being a good father means being a successful role model for your child, helping them be happier, more fulfilled, and productive members of society.
 I’ve started a number of charitable organizations designed to increase the role of fathers.

-One of them, the Special Fathers Network is a dad to dad mentoring program for fathers, raising children with special needs.
-We’ve been interviewing some exceptional fathers of special needs kids and we want to share their stories wit you.
+One of them, the Special Fathers Network, is a dad to dad mentoring program for fathers raising children with special needs.
+We’ve been interviewing some exceptional fathers of special needs kids, and we want to share their stories with you.

 Tom Couch: So let’s get to it.
 Here’s David Hirsch’s conversation with Skip Gianopulos.